Medically reviewed by Kristin Hall, FNP

 Your healthcare provider may prescribe you an SSRI or MAOI antidepressant.
 These types of antidepressants are usually the most effective at treating atypical depression.

 Some antidepressants used to treat atypical depression can cause side effects and potentially harmful interactions.
-For example, some MAOIs may interact with both medications and foods that contain the amino acid tyramine.
+For example, research published by StatPearls says that some MAOIs may interact with both medications and foods that contain the amino acid tyramine.

 Our guide to antidepressant side effects provides more information about these issues, as well as the steps that you can take to keep yourself safe while using antidepressants.